-Intel Coffee Lake Refresh release date, news and rumors
+Intel Coffee Lake Refresh release date, news and features

 Posted by Kevin Lee on 09 October 2018 09:40 PM

-Intel had everyone guessing when it launched its 8th generation desktop processors with Kaby Lake Refresh, but the manufacturer didn’t have us fooled us again when it launched the 9th Generation Intel Coffee Lake Refresh CPUs.
-This time around Intel is offering even higher core counts and about 400MHz faster speeds across the board – welcome to the 9th generation.
+When it released its 8th-generation Coffee Lake processors, Intel had everyone guessing.
+But, we weren’t fooled again when it released the 9th-generation Intel Coffee Lake Refresh CPUs.
+This time around, Intel is bringing higher core counts and faster core speeds across the board – the 9th generation is here.

-With Coffee Lake Refresh Intel has closed the gap between itself and AMD’s Ryzen 2nd Generation processors.
-It’s doing this mainly through the Core i9-9900K, Intel’s first 8-core 16-thread chip for consumers – even if it is much more expensive than Team Red’s alternative.
-With these higher core counts and high clock speeds, Coffee Lake Refresh is a game changing release.
+Coffee Lake Refresh sees Intel closing the gap between itself and AMD’s Ryzen 2nd generation processors – we’ll see how successful it is with our full reviews.
+This is mainly achieved through the Intel Core i9-9900K, the manufacturer’s first 8-core 16-thread CPU for consumers – even if it’s way pricier than the AMD Ryzen 7 2700X, its direct competitor.
+With these high core counts and clock speeds, Coffee Lake Refresh is a game changing release.